Zichis/baseFlaskWebpack/README.md

-#FlaskWebpack
+# FlaskWebpack

-Python flask with webpack as bundler.
+This is a Python flask with webpack as bundler.

-Also has TailwindCSS for styling.
+TailwindCSS is included for styling.

-Blueprint is used to modularize application.
+Flask Blueprint is used to modularize application.